felixwittwer/homeassistant_keybowl/README.md

 <br>
 <br>
-fro people who don't want to order via aliexpress or simply can't here is a BOM with mostly amazon equivalients
+for people who don't want to order via aliexpress or simply can't here is a BOM with mostly amazon equivalients

 ### Amazon (mostly)